Comparing the Azure AD v2.0 endpoint with the v1.0 endpoint

 Currently, library support for the v2.0 endpoint is limited.
 If you want to use the v2.0 endpoint in a production application, you have these options:

-If you are building a desktop or mobile application, you can use one of the preview Microsoft Authentication Libraries (MSAL).
+- If you're building a desktop or mobile application, you can use one of the preview Microsoft Authentication Libraries (MSAL).
 These libraries are in a production-supported preview, so it is safe to use them in production applications.
 You can read more about the terms of the preview and the available libraries in authentication libraries reference.

 .well-knownendpoint for the v2.0 common endpoint is